yukijina/sinatra-project-brewery/README.md

 To use this app, just clone, run `rake db:migrate` and then run `shotgun`.
 Everything should be set up.

-To get started, you shoud clone the repository from GitHub.
+To get started, you should clone the repository from GitHub.
 In your terminal:

 `git clone git@github.com:yukijina/sinatra-project-brewery.git`